An audit of trauma-related admissions to a paediatric intensive care unit in central South Africa: 2017–2020

 Abstract

 Background.
-Injuries remain an important cause of child mortality and morbidity.
-Policy and public health interventions have yet to adequately address childhood injuries as a key health concern in South Africa.
-To date, no research has documented the burden of childhood injuries in paediatric intensive care units (PICUs) in central South Africa.
-Where PICU resources are constrained, it is necessary to assess the role of injuries.
+Paediatric trauma is a major cause of mortality and morbidity worldwide.
+Policy and public health interventions have yet to adequately address paediatric trauma as a health concern in South Africa.
+To date, no research has documented the burden of trauma in paediatric intensive care units (PICUs) in central South Africa.

-Objectives.
-This study aimed to determine the prevalence and mechanism of injuries, outcomes, and usage of PICU services in children admitted to a PICU in Bloemfontein, Free State, 2017–2020.
+Objective.
+To determine the prevalence and mechanism of trauma, outcomes and use of services in children admitted to a PICU in Bloemfontein, Free State, 2017–2020.

 Results.
-During the study period, 131 children were admitted with injuries to the PICU.
-Trauma-related admissions accounted for 37.7% of available PICU bed days.
-Median PICU length of stay was 11 days (IQR 4–19).
-Mechanical ventilation was required in 49 (37.4%) children, accounting for 317 ventilator days.
+Trauma-related admissions accounted for 37.7% (N=131) of available PICU bed days.
+Median (interquartile range) length of stay was 11 (4 - 19) days.
+Mechanical ventilation was required in 49 cases (37.4%), accounting for 317 ventilator days.
 Eight children (6.1%) died before hospital discharge.
-Children younger than 5 years comprised 43.8% of the study population, and 65.6% were male.
-Road traffic accidents comprised 51.1% of injuries requiring PICU admission and necessitated the highest number of surgeries, cumulative bed days and ventilator days.
+Children younger than 5 years made up 43.8% of the study sample; 65.6% were male.
+Road traffic accidents accounted for 51.1% of trauma cases requiring PICU admission and resulted in the highest number of surgeries, cumulative bed days and ventilator days.

 Article Details